D E L T A G A M M A

 Delta Gamma membership has grown to more than 160,000 women worldwide with 147 collegiate chapters and more than 250 alumnae groups across the United States and Canada.

-Beta Eta History
+Beta Eta Chapter History